ibm-cloud-docs/ContinuousDelivery/cd_iam_security.md

 # Managing user access for Continuous Delivery in resource groups
 {: #cd-iam-security}

-Access to {{site.data.keyword.contdelivery_full}} service instances in resource groups for users in your account is controlled by {{site.data.keyword.Bluemix_notm}} Identity and Access Management (IAM).
+Access to {{site.data.keyword.contdelivery_full}} service instances in resource groups for users in your account is controlled by {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM).

 User access for toolchains is managed separately.
 For more information about managing user access to toolchains in resource groups, see [Managing user access to toolchains in resource groups](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-toolchains-iam-security).
 {: tip}